VA Benefits for Dependents of Disabled Veterans

 - Died of a service-connected condition; or

 As of October 1, 2001, these benefits were extended to individuals ages 65 and older.
-According to VA, this age group must meet the following conditions in order to be eligible:
+According to VA, this age group must meet the following conditions to be eligible:

 - If the beneficiary was 65 or older prior to June 5, 2001, and was otherwise eligible for CHAMPVA, and was entitled to Medicare Part A coverage, then the beneficiary will be eligible for CHAMPVA without also requiring Medicare Part B coverage.